microsoft/fluentui/specs/Menu.md

 ```

 `ContextualMenu` or `Callout` has no notion of separate boundaries for flip or overflow, and auto behaviour is used for flip and overflow 'pushing'
+It should also be noted that `ContextualMenu` allows all of the same props to be passed to its submenus to custom tweak position for each submenu if necessary

 #### Submenu positioning